-Duration: One or two years, blended learning.
+Duration: One or two years, hybrid learning.

-You must write an additional examination by the Financial Planning Institute of Southern Africa (FPI) to comply with one of the requirements for accreditation as a Certified Financial Planner[®] (CFP[®]).
+You must write an additional examination by the Financial Planning Institute of Southern Africa (FPI) to comply with one of the requirements for accreditation as a Certified Financial Planner® (CFP®).
 This examination is administered by the FPI.

-Programme coordinator: Melanie Koopman University of Stellenbosch Business School
+Programme administrator: Ms Melanie Koopman University of Stellenbosch Business School